ImTheKai/installer/README.md

 # Percona Installer

-The **Percona Installer** is a Python-based utility that facilitates the installation of Percona software distributions.
-It offers an interactive and user-friendly approach for installing popular Percona products like MySQL, PostgreSQL, and MongoDB on supported platforms.
+The **Percona Installer** is a Python-based utility designed to simplify the installation and configuration of Percona software distributions.
+It provides an intuitive CLI and GUI interface to set up repositories, install components, and configure Percona products on supported platforms.

 ---